 At what temperature the Teflon coating is dangerous for birds?

 We talk about the normal conditions; the Teflon coating is almost safe for the birds.
 Many studies suggest that the toxic particles from the Teflon coating are only released at the temperature of 536F, and this reaction is known as pyrolysis.
 It is a very high temperature, which is usually not achieved during normal cooking.
 Most of the cooking can be performed between the temperature of 250 to 400F.
 But if you are going to allow the non-stick pan to boil dry, this can be responsible for the emission of toxic fumes.

-The drip pans are usually reached up to the temperature of 600F over the normal use. so makes sure to don’t use the PTFE-coated drip pans in the house with birds.
+The drip pans are usually reached up to the temperature of 600F over normal use. so makes sure to don’t use the PTFE-coated drip pans in the house with birds.
 Especially when the non-stick pans and other surfaces are damaged, they are more susceptible to the birds.
-The damage PTEF-coating surfaces can release the toxic fumes at lower temperatures.
+The damaged PTEF-coating surfaces can release toxic fumes at lower temperatures.

 Some other toxic fumes and gasses for the birds

-- The overheating of some cooking materials is also responsible for the toxic fumes.
-You need to makes sure to don’t burn the cooking oil, fats, margarine, butter, and other foods as well, which can be responsible for the toxic fumes.
-There can be a danger to overheat any surface above 500F.
+- The overheating of some cooking materials is also responsible for toxic fumes.
+You need to make sure to don’t burn the cooking oil, fats, margarine, butter, and other foods as well, which can be responsible for the toxic fumes.
+There can be a danger to overheating any surface above 500F.